chuckedfromspace/mrpod/doc/intro.rst

-Instead of using the existing Python library ``pywt`` to carry out wavelet transform, a matrix-operation based routine was written from the ground up specifically for more efficient 1-D and 2-D wavelet decomposition/reconstruction of multi-dimensional data series.
-Although several commonly used wavelet filters are built into ``mrpod``, the vast library of wavelet filters in ``pywt`` should be taken advantage of for constructing custom composite filters using the filter-cascading method in ``mrpod``.
+Instead of using the existing Python library ``pywt`` to carry out wavelet transform, a matrix-operation based routine was written from the ground up specifically for more efficient 1-D and 2-D wavelet decomposition/reconstruction of multi-dimensional data series stored in ndarrays.
+Although several commonly used wavelet filters are built into ``mrpod``, the vast library of wavelet filters in ``pywt`` should be taken advantage of when constructing custom composite filters using the filter-cascading method in ``mrpod``.

 ----------------

 ..
 [MRDMD] Kutz, J., Fu, X., Brunton, S. Multiresolution dynamic mode
     decomposition. *SIAM Journal on Applied Dynamical Systems* 15 (2), 713-735, 2016.